tommhuth/zax2/README.md

 - abstract out fake physics to a single handler?
 - remove instancing for actors (plane, barell, building, rocket)
 - colocate more stuff
+- rework actor lifecycle to keep component and children around

 53 mat + 22 instances